Anthony Ogogo

 Anthony Osejua Ojo Ogogo (born 24 November 1988) is an English professional wrestler and former professional boxer.
-He is signed to All Elite Wrestling (AEW), where he is a member of Shane Taylor Promotions.
-He also competes in his native England for Revolution Pro Wrestling (RevPro).
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where he is a member of Shane Taylor Promotions.
+He also competes in his native England for Revolution Pro Wrestling (RevPro) and World Association of Wrestling (WAW).
 As a boxer, he competed from 2013 to 2016 as a professional and won a bronze medal in the middleweight division at the 2012 Olympics as an amateur.
 In 2015, Ogogo participated in the 13th series of Strictly Come Dancing.

 Early life

 Ogogo was born to an English mother and a Nigerian father.

 In his youth he attended many Football in the Community courses run by Norwich City, resulting in him being invited for a trial at the club and playing in their youth team.

 Amateur boxing career

 2004 Junior Olympics

 Having taken up boxing aged 12, Ogogo won a gold medal in the 2004 Junior Olympics final held in Texas.